Support Home > WP Super Cache > Enable WP Cache debugging

 wpsc_delete_files: remove directory /home/test-user/example.com/subdir/wp-content/cache/supercache/example.com/subdir/

-This log was generated by setting the preload time to 0 to turn off automatic refreshing, and then clicking the “Preload Now” button.
+This log was generated by setting the preload time to 0 to turn off automatic refreshing, and then click the “Preload Now” button.
 After a few minutes, the log generated the code shared above.

-To verify that preloading is working, you will want to make sure that all the pages you expected to be preloaded are referred to in the log and that there are no lines indicating files are being deleted (note: remove directory just indicates it will be removed if it is empty and is not something to be worried about).
+To verify that preloading is working, you will want to make sure that all the pages you expected to be preloaded are referred to in the log and that there are no lines indicating files are being deleted (note: remove directory indicates it will be removed if it is empty and is not something to be worried about).

 10:35:40 2943444 /favicon.ico wpsc_get_auth_cookies: cookies detected: wordpress_logged_in_xxxxxx